 The first goal of youth ministry is "to empower young people to live as disciples of Jesus Christ in our

 world today."
 The second goal is "to draw young people to responsible participation in the life,

 mission and work of the Catholic faith community."
 The third goal of youth ministry is "to foster the

 total personal and spiritual growth of each young person."

 Evangelization and Faith Formation

-Copyright © 2009 - 2017, Our Lady of La Salette Catholic Church / 2941 Sam Nelson Road.
+Copyright © 2009 - 2020, Our Lady of La Salette Catholic Church / 2941 Sam Nelson Road.
 Canton, GA 30114 / 770-479-8923 tel / 770-479-6025 fax

 All rights reserved.